Eagles of Death Metal: Death by Sexy (2006–2007)

-Eagles of Death Metal returned on April 11, 2006, with their second effort, Death by Sexy.
+The band returned on April 11, 2006, with their second album, Death by Sexy.
 During the first half of 2006, they toured in support of The Strokes and headlined their own U.S. tour with openers The Giraffes, followed by dates opening for Peaches as well as performing with Joan Jett.
 In the fall of 2006, the band had an opening support slot with Guns N' Roses, but this lasted for only one show.
-Axl Rose referred to the band as "Pigeons of Shit Metal" from the stage that night, which resulted in Eagles of Death Metal using the phrase on a T-shirt.
+Axl Rose referred to the band as "Pigeons of Shit Metal" from the stage that night, which resulted in them using the phrase on a T-shirt.

-The track "Chase the Devil" from the album was included in the soundtrack for Tony Hawk's Project 8.
-Not only that, the track "Don't Speak (I Came to Make a Bang!)" was part of the soundtrack for Electronic Arts' Need for Speed: Carbon.
+The track "Chase the Devil" from the album was included in the soundtrack for Tony Hawk's Project 8The track "Don't Speak (I Came to Make a Bang!)" was part of the soundtrack for Electronic Arts' Need for Speed: Carbon.
 "Cherry Cola" was used in a Microsoft Zune commercial, and "Don't Speak" was featured in Epic Movie, where the band is seen playing it live; in addition, the song was used in a Guy Ritchie-directed Nike ad ahead of UEFA Euro 2008.
 The song "I Want You So Hard" was also featured on the HBO series True Blood during the credit sequence of episode 8 in season 1.
 The track "I Got A Feeling (Just Nineteen)" was featured in the TV show Criminal Minds in the season 2 episode "Sex, Birth, Death".
-It plays during the part of the episode when the BAU visit Nathan Harris (played by Anton Yelchin) at his home.
+It plays during the part of the episode when the Behavioral Analysis Unit visit Nathan Harris (played by Anton Yelchin) at his home.